enthus1ast/nimOfflinePack/README.md

 # nimOfflinePack
 Hi,

-Dankrad and i have bundled a somewhat "little" (ca 3gb uncompressed / xxgb compressed) offline pack for you.
+Dankrad and i have bundled a somewhat "little" (ca 3gb uncompressed / xxgb compressed) "Nim Offline Pack" for you.
+It consists of about 1500 Git repos.
+Compressed into one single file.

 This comes in handy when you are offline and want to lookup/grep nim code.
 Or just want to explore the nim ecosystem.